Collaboration Skills: Does Your Team Have What It Takes?

 3. Develop A Detailed Project Plan And Timeline

 The project plan, with defined milestones and team responsibilities, is shared on the intranet.
-Everyone stays aligned by updating progress using an embedded MS Project or task management spreadsheet, ensuring real-time collaboration.
+Everyone stays aligned by updating progress using an embedded MS Project or task management spreadsheet, ensuring collaboration skills going wild!

 4. Gather Input With Intranet Surveys And Polls